Particl-Community/academy/in-depth/indepth_staking.rst

 Privacy
 -------

 Particl Proof-of-Stake distributes its staking rewards using public transactions.
 For this reason, the process of distributing staking rewards is completely transparent and auditable.
 This is a huge boost in security for the network as any potential malfunction or coin generating exploit would be instantly detected right at the source.

-However, if you desire to remain anonymous, you can use Particl's private script to change in which balance you receive your staking rewards.
-You could, for example, request your staking rewards to be received in your anon balance so that they remain untraceable to the rest of the network.
+However, it also means anyone can trace all staking rewards and look right into your wallet.
+Not something you would want to happen with your bank account.

-To increase your staking security, use Particl's private staking script here.
+Luckily, Particl allows you control your level of staking privacy.
+To do so, you need to indicate to the network that you'd like to receive your staking rewards in another type of balance other than your public balance.